Black Friday 2019: All the hottest deals available right now

-Here's the big Black Friday news today: Walmart just revealed its Black Friday ad, and color me impressed.
-Among the highlights: a 40-inch Roku TV for $98, an Apple Watch Series 3 for $129 and the baseline Apple AirPods for $129.
-Don't want to wait?
-You don't have to: There are plenty of other deals you can get right now, courtesy of Amazon, Best Buy, Target and other stores:
+The Black Friday train is chugging along and picking up steam.
+(And speaking of steam, scroll down to see an all-time low on the 8-quart Instant Pot.)
+Yesterday, Walmart revealed a Black Friday ad containing some of the best deals we've seen all year, including a 40-inch Roku TV for $98 and an Apple Watch Series 3 for $129.
+Of course, you'll have to wait for those.
+But there are plenty of other deals you can get right now, courtesy of Amazon, Best Buy, Target and other stores:

 - Amazon's holiday deals